TooTallNate/ref/README.md

 least `ref.sizeof.Object` bytes are available in the Buffer after the specified offset.
 The object can later be retrieved using `readObject()`.

+`obj` gets "attached" to the buffer instance, so that the written object won't be garbage collected until the target buffer does.

 ---

 #### `Buffer#readPointer(Number offset, Number size)` → Buffer